St Mary's Church, Sandwich, Kent

 Facilities & Hire

-In Sandwich town centre follow Historic Church signs in Ash Road along The Strand to Gazon Salts car park opposite the church.
+In Sandwich town centre follow Historic Church signs in Ash Road along Strand Street to Gazon Salts car park opposite the church.

 Nearest railway station: Sandwich (0.4 miles).
 Bus route number 14.